 11 You must submit your entry by pre-paid post to BIC at The Big Idea Competition Limited, c/o The Chicken House, 2 Palmer Street, Frome, Somerset BA11 1DS, enclosing:

-Only one submission per entrant is permitted, and any submissions by joint entrants shall not be accepted.
-Each entrant must personally submit the entry: any submissions from or found to be from agents will be void and rejected.
-Email submissions will be rejected and deleted without notice.
-Entrants are not permitted to amend any submission once received by us.
+Only one Entry Form per entrant is permitted, and any Entry Forms submitted by joint entrants will not be accepted.
+Each entrant must personally submit the Entry Form: any Entry Forms from or found to be from agents will be void and rejected.
+Entry Forms submitted by email will be rejected and deleted without notice.
+Entrants are not permitted to amend any Entry Form once it’s submitted to us.

-12 Only the first 10,000 valid entries will be reviewed.
-None of those will be posted on the Site during the period of the Competition.
+12 Only the first 10,000 Valid Entries will be reviewed.
+None of those will be posted on the Site during the Competition Term.
 Any excess entries will be destroyed without further notice.
 Since no entry will be returned, please take and retain a copy of your submission before sending it to us.

 14 Each Reader will then read all 100 entries on the initial longlist and via a grading system produce a final shortlist of 20 entries to go forward to the judges for consideration for the winning selection.